Philippines 13(a) Marriage Visa: Requirements, Process, and What Happens After Approval

 Documents You Will Need

 The BI publishes an official Checklist of Documentary Requirements (CDR) for 13(a).
-Bring originals plus a complete photocopy set, organised in a legal-size folder in checklist order.
-Documents missing from the order, or in the wrong size folder, are routinely returned for refiling.
+Bring originals plus a complete photocopy set, organised in a folder in checklist order.
+Documents missing from the order may be returned.

 - BI Form CGAF-001-Rev 2 (the main application form), completed and signed.